zeekus/textfiles/pschism_build_document_with_spack.md

 *SNAFU warning*
 There are 3 seperate versions of the Intel compiler in each version of the intel-oneapi-compilers.
    - i32
-   - i64
+   - i64 *We want the intel64 binaries for the compiler*
    - and bin-new intel

-We want the intel64 binaries for the compiler if available.
 - Pschism requires the 'classic intel compiler' which is listed as intel@2021.6.0 but renamed to intel@=2022.1.0 like NOAA in this installation.
 - The software stack for hdf5, and netcdf-c/fortran require the 'classic intel compiler' to compile.

-# Step 11: *Important* Configure the spack compilers.yaml on compilers, so they know where the slurm mpi libraries are located.
+### Step 10:  Configure the spack compilers.yaml on compilers, so they know where the slurm mpi libraries are located.
+---
 *do this for all compilers that compiler mpi and their dependancies*

-*Where are the libraries*
-*main libraries*
+- Identify where are the slurm MPI libraries are located.

 ```
 [myhost modeling]$ cd $(spack location -i /drusa5u)/compiler/latest/linux/compiler/lib/intel64_lin
 [myhost intel64_lin]$ pwd
 /modeling/spack/opt/spack/linux-centos7-zen2/gcc-9.2.0/intel-oneapi-compilers-2022.1.0-drusa5ufomxfbklm6rbb2xloljxcwgev/compiler/latest/linux/compiler/lib/intel64_lin
 ```

-Example text to be modified in config.yaml - environment area.
+- Modify the config.yaml so that the environent area is defined.
+  The environment area should have the following info.

+*The LD PATH for the compilerneeds to be set. -source NOAA * *The I_MPI_PMI_LIBRARY needs to be set        -source NOAA*

 ```
     environment:
       prepend_path: